Weighted linearization of vector fields via a formal Moser trick: Weighted linearization

-We emphasize that the eigenvalues of $(X_{[0]})_\lin$ are the same as that of the usual linear approximation by Proposition \ref{prop:linear-approximation-commutative}\ref{itm:weighted-lin-char-poly}.
-The weights only matter insofar as determining what orderings are allowed in our generalization of the Poincar\'{e}--Sternberg non-resonance condition:
+We emphasize that these eigenvalues are the same as that of the usual linear approximation by Lemma \ref{itm:weighted-lin-char-poly}.
+The weighting only matters insofar as determining what orderings are allowed in our generalization of the Poincar\'{e}--Sternberg non-resonance condition:

 \begin{definition} Let $\lambda = (\lambda_1, \ldots, \lambda_n) \in \K^n$ be a vector.
 A \textbf{resonance} with respect to $w$ is a pair $(i, \alpha)$ where $i \in \{1, \ldots, n\}$ and $\alpha \in \N^n$ are such that